 CIBC Investor’s Edge offers clients the ability to trade online in “non-registered” and “registered” accounts.

 Like other discount brokerages, the non-registered accounts at Investor’s Edge include cash and margin accounts in which clients can short stocks as well as trade options.
 For account balances of under $10,000, there is a $100 per year “account maintenance” fee that is assessed (the fee is assessed based on the balance as of close of business on September 15th).

 For the registered accounts, CIBC Investor’s Edge offers the tax-free savings account (TFSA), registered-retirement savings plan accounts (RRSPs) and registered education savings plan (RESP) accounts.
 There are “general administration” fees of $100 per year for RRSP accounts that do not meet the minimum balance threshold of $25,000.
 Neither TFSAs nor RESPs have administration fees.

 Unlike some of their discount brokerage peers, CIBC Investor’s Edge does not have US dollar registered accounts so clients will have to factor in currency conversion fees into their costs if they plan on trading US-listed securities.

 The online trading platforms offered by CIBC include a standard web-based platform as well a mobile trading app.

 The standard web-based trading platform allows for most of the essential functions for order entry, creating/monitoring watchlists as well as basic chart and fundamental research.
 It is comparable to most of the standard online trading interfaces offered by other online brokerages.

-In addition to the web-based platform, CIBC also offers a mobile brokerage app which is available on iPhone, Android and Blackberry.
+In addition to the web-based platform, CIBC also offers a mobile brokerage app which is available on iPhone and Android.